-But when it comes to the Instagram stories, these videos are in an aspect ratio of 9:16, that means you can rotate the normal video to turn them to fit into the Instagram Stories.
+But when it comes to the Instagram stories, these videos are in an aspect ratio of 9:16, which means you can rotate the normal video to turn them to fit into the Instagram Stories.

-Rotating the videos would also change the orientation of videos and they are not truly vertical so what you can do it, crop the videos into 9:16 aspect ratio so that they can fit perfectly in the Instagram stories.
+Rotating the videos would also change the orientation of videos and they are not truly vertical so what you can do it, crop the videos into a 9:16 aspect ratio so that they can fit perfectly in the Instagram stories.

-For doing that you will be needing a video editing software.
+For doing that you will be needing video editing software.
 You may already have a video editor installed is on your computer.

-I use Final Cut Pro but you can also do this in iMovie, which is a free software for Mac.
+I use Final Cut Pro but you can also do this in iMovie, which is free software for Mac.
 Or, you can also do it in any kind of software available for Windows PC.

 I want to show you how to do it in Final Cut Pro but the process will be pretty much the same in any software.

-Create a new project in Final Cut Pro and select the custom resolution of the new project as 720×1280 (HD) or 1080×1920 (Full HD), these resolutions would be having the aspect ratio of 9:16 that is perfect for vertical videos on Instagram.
+Create a new project in Final Cut Pro and select the custom resolution of the new project as 720×1280 (HD) or 1080×1920 (Full HD), these resolutions would be having an aspect ratio of 9:16 that is perfect for vertical videos on Instagram.

-So when the project is created, you can add the video you desire to post on Instagram stories to the timeline you, will notice thick borders on the top and bottom of the video because it will only attack the width the resolution.
+So when the project is created, you can add the video you desire to post on Instagram stories to the timeline you, will notice thick borders on the top and bottom of the video because it will only attack the width of the resolution.